yangyutu/llm_book.github.io/_sources/docs/chapter_foundation/word_embeddings.md

 Note that negative sampling will result in incorrect normalization since we are not summing over the vast majority of the vocabulary.
 In practice, this approximation that turns out to work well.
 Further, the computational cost to update weight parameters goes from $O(D\cdot |V|)$ to $O(D\cdot k)$.

 In the optimization, gradient descent steps tend to pull embeddings of frequently co-occurring words closer (i.e., to make $v_i\cdot v_j$ have a larger value) while push embeddings of rarely co-occurring words away (i.e.,  to make $v_i\cdot v_j$ have a smaller value).
-Because frequent words are more frequently used as positive examples, it is justified to pick more commonly seen words with **larger probability** as negative samples to compensate.
+Because frequent words are more frequently used as positive examples, it is justified to **pick more commonly seen words with larger probability as negative samples** to compensate.
+This is similar to the idea of **hard negative mining** in contrastive learning.
 In this way, embeddings of commonly seen words will be encouraged to stay away from other commonly seen but irrelevant words.
 In the study, the negative samples $w$ are empirically sampled from

 $$P_n(w) = \frac{f(w)^{3/4}}{\sum_{w'\in V} f(w')^{3/4}},$$